stat408/Project/README.md

 Students will submit a functional app and source code for peer review.
 For full credit (10% of the project), the submission must include code that:

 1. Creates a functioning shiny app (no errors)
-2. Code should be correctly formatted, clearly commented ,and easy to follow
+2. Code should be correctly formatted, clearly commented, and easy to follow
 3. Uses the `shinydashboard` app with at least 3 tabs
 4. The first tab should be a landing page that describes your dataset and presents the questions / hypotheses you'll be exploring
 5. The second / third tabs should include dynamic figures controlled by at least one widget.